-Most of my research revolves around the self-concept.
+Most of my research revolves around the self-concept as well as virtuous behaviors (e.g., humility, gratitude, empathy) and their link to happiness and meaning in life.
 One research program has investigated how we protect the self via selective memory (mnemic neglect).
-I also study how affective states such as sadness and anger influence self-conceptions, and am particularly interested in mood-incongruent effects.
-Finally, I do research on the connection between the self and close others (e.g., attachment theory, forgiveness).
+I study how affective states such as sadness and anger influence self-conceptions, and am particularly interested in mood-incongruent effects.
+I study nostalgia (e.g., nostalgia via smell and other senses, nostalgia and behaviors oriented to one's alma mater, nostalgia and social media).
+I do close relationships research, particularly as it relates to attachment theory or forgiveness.

 - Foster, C. A., Witcher, B. S., Campbell, W. K., & Green, J. D. (1998).
 Arousal and attraction: Evidence for automatic and controlled components.
 Journal of Personality and Social Psychology, 74, 86-101.